 Now if you want to take dog watching to the next level as we have, the best advice is to build a network of daytime dogs.
 In a course of 8 months we have grown our daytime pack to 10-15 dogs depending on the day (to go along with 3-4 dogs who spend the night).

-Some advice for those looking to expand into this line of work:
+Advice -Some advice for those looking to expand into this line of work.

 - Make sure you have a house that can accommodate a large group of pups.
 Dogs love to stretch their legs and if you are creating a dog park environment, be sure you have the room to let them run freely.
-We have a gps/activity tracker and with our large back yard, most doggies will run 10-15 miles a day.
-Not only is this great exercise, but they go home happy and exhausted which is what every pet owner loves to see.
+We have a GPS/activity tracker and with our large fenced-in backyard, most doggies will run 10-15 miles a day.
+Not only is this great exercise, but they go home happy and exhausted, which is what every pet owner loves to see.

 - No aggressive dogs.
 Going back to rule number 1 where every dog needs to feel safe and comfortable, make sure when you do your meet and greet that they get to meet the whole gang.
 As you slowly do your introductions watch how the new dog reacts.
 It make take 10-15 minutes for the excitement and sniffs to be over before you can see their true nature.